-Our innovative, integrative elementary program is guided by a flexible, personalized curriculum combining social-emotional and experiential learning with broad academic introduction.
+Our innovative, integrative elementary program is guided by a flexible, personalized curriculum combining social-emotional and experiential learning with robust academics.
 Our core learning includes:

 Practical Life: In the elementary environment, practical life is engrained into the daily rhythm of the classroom.
 Children care for plants, materials and the learning space.
 Cooking, lunch and snack prep take place in our classroom kitchenette.

-Technology: We utilize technology in a meaningful way to track student interests, goals and progress, and to facilitate parent communication and collaborative 21st century learning experiences; additionally, older students share a classroom-approved device for research and supervised by a guide
+Technology: We utilize technology in a meaningful way to track student interests, goals and progress, and to facilitate parent communication and collaborative 21st century learning experiences; additionally, upper elementary students share a classroom-approved device for lesson extensions including research

 Language activities: aid in the development of verbal and written expression as well as non-verbal communication; examples include introduction to genres, grammar and the writing process